 SPECIAL FEATURES OF THE DAY

 All participants are invited to join the Cornucopia Choir, which rehearses twice during the day and performs as part of the evening concert.
 Be sure to note your instrument on the registration form.
-Music to practice will either be sent to registrants by email about a month before the festival or provided at the festival.
+Registrants interested in participating in the choir will receive an email from director Patrick Sheehan with pdf's of the music.

 Concert: Anat Cohen, clarinet, performs with her band.
 Performance at 1:15 p.m.